CommunityGD32Cores/ArduinoCore-GD32/README.md

 * Add `package.json` for PlatformIO compatibility
 * Add `tools\platformio\platformio-build.py` PlatformIO builder script
 * gives a successful build for the gd32f307_mbed board
+* gives a successful build for the genericGD32F303CC board (and gives a working blinky!)

 # ToDo / thoughts